-It can stop at different percentages such as 0%, 99%, 100% while users are trying to clone an HDD to SSD or a new hard drive for system & data transfer.
+The Samsung Data Migration stuck issue is a common and annoying problem that many users encounter.
+It can stop at 0%, 99%, or 100% while users are trying to clone an HDD to SSD or a new hard drive for system & data transfer.

 How can I fix the Samsung Data Migration stuck error?